Jonathan-84/HelloSpace/README.md

 # 🚀 HelloSpace 🚀
 ## Description
-Using a play on development's common, <Hello World>, HelloSpace is meant to be a project that puts NASA's APIs on display.
-The content of this project is derived 100% from APIs and packaged up by me.
+Using a play on development's common, Hello World, HelloSpace is meant to be a project that puts NASA's APIs on display.
+The content of this project is derived 100% from APIs and designed by me.
 Aside from an opportunity to Geek Out over NASA's findings, an opportunity to show NASA my love, this is also an opportunity to bring some of NASA's findings down to Earth (see the Mars vs Earth weather comparison).

 🛰 The story so far (the APIs used)
 OpenWeather API and the following NASA APIs: